Meet Coach Liotta

 In his first year as a professional Head Coach in 2007, Liotta led the franchise, then based in Pittsburgh, to the playoffs in its inaugural season, rebounding from an 0-3 start to finish the regular season with a 7-7 record.
 The highlights of the 2007 season included a convincing 62-33 win over then-defending league champion Canton, and a 86-72 victory against the Erie Freeze, where Liotta’s club set the record for most points scored in an AIFA game.
 Liotta was rewarded for his first-year accomplishments with his selection to head the North Division All-Star squad in the AIFA’s All-Star game played in Florence, which his team won 58-45.

-Liotta's offensive units have been record setting, and have consistently finished in the top of most offensive categories each season
+Liotta\’s offensive units have been record setting, and have consistently finished in the top of most offensive categories each season

 In his second year with the franchise, now relocated to Erie for 2008, Liotta led the team to a 10-4 regular-season record and a share of the Northern Division title.
 Erie was almost unstoppable at the Tullio Arena, winning six of seven, including the franchise’s first victory over Reading, perennially one of the AIFA’s top teams.
 Liotta built a talented roster including several well-known players with previous Erie indoor football connections, including OL Anthony Peluso, LB Roosevelt Benjamin, WR Darmel Whitfield, DB Sam Reynolds, PK J.R.
 Cipra, and Dinkins, and supplemented it with new talent such as Rutherford, DB Jovon Johnson, LB Glenroy Watkins, DL Phil Tillman, WR Eugene Baker and several others with previous NFL and Arena Football League Ties.

 Liotta has coached players to school records in almost every possible offensive category in his tenures as a coach at the high school and collegiate levels.
 Liotta gained experience at the collegiate level at Duquesne University as an Assistant Coach/Running Backs from 2002-2004.
 During his tenure, Duquesne captured the 2003 NCAA Division I-AA National Championship, and the 2002 and 2003 MAAC Championships.
 Liotta was heavily involved in recruiting efforts and assisted with the school’s annual “Pro-Day” Combine.
 Liotta has served as a Varsity Head Football Coach in Pennsylvania for 5 seasons at West Shamokin and Line Mountain High School.
 While at Line Mountain, Liotta directed one of the top passing offenses in the entire state, and shattered most school records for the Eagles.Prior to Duquesne, Liotta served as an Assistant at Springdale High School.
 While at Springdale in 2002, Liotta’s offense featured the first 1,000 yard rusher in school history, and the team made the playoffs for the first time in 29 years.
 From 2002-2003, Liotta worked for the Metro Index Scouting Service, assisting with scouting and player evaluations for the high school, collegiate, and professional level.
+In 2012 Liotta authored a book titled “Developing and Maintaining a Successful Professional Indoor Football Program” the book is available through Amazon.

 Liotta is a 2002 Graduate of Robert Morris University and resides in Lower Burrell, PA with his wife Allison and daughter Liliana.